JordanDonguy/guitar-shop-backend/README.md

 | GET    | `/csrf-token`      | Fetch CSRF token for secure POST requests |

-Most POST routes require a CSRF token via the csrf-token header.

 ## 🧷 CSRF Protection
 All forms or API calls from the frontend must include a CSRF token.
-You can fetch it from:

 ## 📄 License
 This project is for educational and portfolio purposes only.